2025 Annual Conference

 From 2008 to 2019, Steve was the Coordinator for the Penn State Extension Master Gardener program in Lackawanna County, and continues as a volunteer.

-10:00-10:15 AM
+10:00-11:00 AM

-B1: Textiles Close-up: Second hand markets and Recycling
+B1: Textiles Close-up: Second-Hand Markets and Recycling

-B2: Harnassing Solar Energy For Your Community
+B2: Harnessing Solar Energy For Your Community

 • Katrina Pope